Horse tram services started 19 August 1872

 Trolleybuses introduced 3 April 1949 - Abandoned 27 May 1967

 All presentations are links to third party sites.
-Frequent checks are made to ensure continued availability with broken links removed.
+Occasional checks are made to ensure continued availability with broken links removed.

 Select full screen viewing if the popup window is too small.

-For some presentations the Video Window cannot be used; instead the video will shown on a new web page.
+For some presentations our Video Window cannot be used.
+Instead the video displays on a seperate web page.

 Do you know of any videos that could be included on this page?

 If so please drop us an email.

 Without a fast broadband connection, hyperlinks to presentations may take some time to appear.

 Sit back and enjoy the collection of videos we have found for you!